-The Master of Business Administration (MBA) and the Master of Science in Management (M Sc.)
-(Sri Lanka Qualification Framework level 10) are two-year postgraduate degree programmes offered by the Faculty of Management Studies and Commerce, University of Sri Jayewardenepura.
-The programmes offer an option of Postgraduate Diploma in Management (PGDM) (Sri Lanka Qualification Framework level 08) upon completion of ten (10) credit courses in the first year.
-The MBA and M.Sc. programmes are meant for private and public sector managers who are looking for a holistic management curriculum of national and international repute with right dose of skill development and attitudinal transformation focus.
-These courses blend theories of management & practices to enhance personal as well as professional levels of participants and prepare them for challenges in the current complex and rapid changing corporate environment.
-The main purpose of the MBA/M.Sc. programme is to produce future business leaders who are flexible, adaptable, creative and ready to face any challenge and uncertainty in the highly competitive business world.
+The New Master of Business Administration (MBA) and the Master of Science in Management (Sri Lanka Qualification Framework level 10), introduced in 2024, are two-year full-time postgraduate degree programs offered by the Faculty of Management Studies and Commerce, University of Sri Jayewardenepura.
+The programs offer an option for a Postgraduate Diploma in Management (PGDM/Sri Lanka Qualification Framework level 08).

+The New MBA and M.Sc. programs are designed for private and public sector professionals seeking an up-to-date package of knowledge with the right balance of skill development and attitudinal transformation.
+These courses blend management theories and practices to enhance both the personal and professional growth of participants, preparing them for challenges in today's complex and rapidly changing corporate environment.

+The main purpose of the MBA/M.Sc. programs is to produce future business leaders who are flexible, adaptable, creative, and prepared to face any challenge and uncertainty in the highly competitive business world.

-The key benefits of the MBA and M.Sc. programmes include enhancing career prospects of professionals in the field of management, serving as an entry level qualification for advanced academic studies such as M.Phil./PhD, enhancing the career progression of both public and private sector professionals and providing a chance to get more exemptions towards the prompt completion of international professional programmes and/or serving as an level qualification programmes.
-This is the most sought-after postgraduate qualification in Sri Lanka due to the distinctive features possess by the programmed; on-time completion, timely updated curriculum, advanced teaching modes such as blended learning, skills development programs, foreign workshops, the expert panel of lecturers etc.
+The key benefits of the MBA and M.Sc. programs include enhancing career prospects for professionals in management and related fields, serving as an entry-level qualification for advanced academic studies such as M.Phil./PhD, supporting career progression in both public and private sectors, and providing opportunities for exemptions to expedite completion of international professional programs.
+These programs are among the most sought-after postgraduate qualifications in Sri Lanka due to their distinctive features, including on-time completion, an updated curriculum, advanced teaching methods such as blended learning, skills development programs, foreign tours, industry visits, local and international workshops, and an expert panel of lecturers.

-The participants in the MBA and M.Sc. programmes have to earn 60 credits during the period of two (02) years to earn the degree.
-These programmes begin with foundation level courses, maturing into more integrative courses in both generalized and specialized areas of study to be followed by a project/research/thesis.
-First year courses are common for all participants and after completing the first year, other than the general MBA programme, participants can choose one of the preferred specialized programmes such as Operations Management, Human Resource Management, Marketing Management, Accountancy, Finance, Business Economics, Information Systems, and Public Management.
+Participants in the MBA and M.Sc. programs must earn a minimum of 60 credits over two years to graduate.
+These programs begin with foundational courses, advancing to more integrative courses in both general and specialized study areas, followed by a project, research, or thesis.
+First-year courses are common to all participants, and after completing the first year, students (other than those in the general MBA program) can choose a preferred specialization such as Accounting, Finance, Business Analytics, Digital Transformation, Human Resource Management, Logistics & Supply Chain Management, or Marketing.

-The M.Sc.
-Programme in Management offers compulsory thesis with 21 credits.
-The medium of instruction of the programmes is English.
+The M.Sc. program in Management includes a compulsory thesis with 21 credits.
+The medium of instruction for these programs is English.

-Prof. M. A. K. Sriyalatha
+Professor M. A. K. Sriyalatha